MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_ussd_session_state.md

 ## -remarks

 Miniport drivers use the WWAN_USSD_SESSION_STATE enumeration to indicate whether a USSD string is the first message of a USSD session.
 Miniport drivers must use <i>WwanUssdSessionStateNew</i> for the first message of a network-initiated USSD session.
-Miniport drivers should use <i>WwanUssdSessionStateExisting</i> in all other cases.</p>
+Miniport drivers should use <i>WwanUssdSessionStateExisting</i> in all other cases.